ramccreary/react-main-concepts/README.md

 - do this tutorial: https://reactjs.org/tutorial/tutorial.html
 - while following along with this guide: https://reactjs.org/docs/hello-world.html
+- look at the commits for samples of basic actions: passing props, adding state, lifting state up, and using function components
 # JSX and Rendering
 ```
 function formatName(user) {